snowsignal/pystreamer/README.md

 First, run `sudo apt-get update` and `sudo apt-get upgrade` to get the latest packages for your system.

+Then run `python --version`.
+If the command line says that the command 'python' was not found, then you need to install it.
+Run `sudo apt-get install python` to get Python installed on your system.

 Then, install the nessecary dependencies from Pip (in this case, only one package): `pip install picamera`

 Then, `git clone` the project: `git clone https://github.com/JacksonCoder/pystreamer`